chihacknight/chihacknight.org/_posts/events/2020-02-04-election-hack.md

 categories:
   - events
 links:
-title: "Chi Hack Night's First Board Election & Open Hack"
+title: "Board Election & Open Hack"
-description: "Chi Hack Night will hold our first ever election for our Board of Directors as part of our first General Meeting of the Chi Hack Night membership.
-After announcements and introductions, members will gather to vote on updates to our By-Laws as well as Board directors.
-If you are a member of Chi Hack Night please attend this event to participate and vote.
+description: "Chi Hack Night will hold our first ever election for our Board of Directors as part of our first General Meeting of the Chi Hack Night Membership.
+After announcements and introductions, Members will gather to vote on updates to our bylaws as well as new Board Directors.
+If you are a Member of Chi Hack Night please attend this event to participate and vote!
 Not a member?
 Tonight will also be a regular Open Hack for everyone."
 speakers:
 image: /images/blog/2019-01-14-board-election/vote.jpg
 image_credit: